Tencent/TencentKonaSMSuite/kona-crypto/README.md

 For detailed information about MessageDigest APIs, please refer to the official [MessageDigest] docs.

-### SM3HMac
+### HmacSM3
-Using SM3 HMAC algorithm is the same as using other existing MAC algorithm, like HmacSHA256.
+Using HmacSM3 algorithm is the same as using other existing MAC algorithm, like HmacSHA256.
 It only invokes JDK APIs to generate the message authentication code.

 Prepare a 16-bytes key.